 My name is John Rains, and much of what you need to know about this site is posted on the About the Project page.
 This is about the person, me.

 I was born in England in 1949 and raised in post-World War II Kent in southeast England.
 With a high IQ, I earned a scholarship to a public school for my secondary education after excelling in the eleven-plus exam at age eleven.
 In England, public schools are actually private institutions established by religious organizations to educate students for service to the church.
 Although my father selected the school, it focused more on the arts, whereas my interests leaned towards physics, mathematics, and music.
-This mismatch led me to leave the school and enroll at Northwest Kent College of Technology while working as a lab technician in semiconductor development.
+This mismatch led me to leave the school and enroll at Northwest Kent College of Technology while working as a lab technician in semiconductor development, and later at Woolwich Polytechnic University.

 During my time at Woolwich Polytechnic University, I worked on the cutting-edge Molins System 24 project, which revolutionized automation in light alloy part manufacturing.
-This project, utilizing IBM mainframes and Ferranti NC controllers, caught the attention of IBM representatives who acquired the project and relocated its development to Rochester, Minnesota.
-In October 1971, shortly after graduating, my wife and I embarked on a life-changing journey to America, leaving behind familiar surroundings for the unknown.
+This project, utilizing IBM mainframes and Ferranti NC controllers, caught the attention of IBM representatives who acquired the project and relocated its development to Rochester, Minnesota, including me.
+In October 1971, shortly after graduation, my wife and I embarked on a life-changing journey to America, leaving behind familiar surroundings for the unknown.

 Upon arriving in Rochester, MN, we were greeted by a picturesque locale and the challenges of adapting to a new climate.
 Despite initial reservations fueled by media portrayals of America, we quickly embraced our new home.
 The vibrant community of Rochester, with its diverse population due to the Mayo Clinic and IBM presence, offered us opportunities to explore and grow.
 Over time, I honed my engineering skills and expanded my horizons through assignments in various cities across the United States.